fabarea/media/Readme.rst

 Mount point
 =================

-It is possible to add a mount point definable per file type.
+It is possible to add a mount point configurable per file type.
 A mount point can be considered as a sub folder within the storage where the files are going to be stored.
 This is useful if one wants the file to be stored elsewhere than at the root of the storage.

 ::